Inauguration of Franklin Pierce

 The inauguration of Franklin Pierce as the 14th president of the United States was held on Friday, March 4, 1853, at the East Portico of the United States Capitol in Washington, D.C.
 This was the 17th inauguration and marked the commencement of the only four-year term of both Franklin Pierce as president and William R. King as vice president.
 Chief Justice Roger B. Taney administered the presidential oath of office.
-Pierce affirmed the oath of office rather than swear it, and was also the first president to recite his inaugural address from memory.
+Pierce elected to affirm the oath of office rather than swear it, and was also the first president to recite his inaugural address from memory.